 SOS (signs of suicide) prevention program A school-based education and screening program that teaches students to recognize warning signs of depression and suicidality in themselves or their peers.
 Not Adequately Tested Gatekeeper training Involves educating youth, parents, and caregivers in warning signs of suicide to encourage early intervention.
-What Does Not Work Tricyclic antidepressants Tricyclic antidepressants Not recommended; effectiveness has not been demonstrated, and older tricyclic antidepressants are lethal in overdose quantities.
-No-suicide contracts Designed as an assessment tool, not a prevention tool.
-Studies on effectiveness in reducing suicide are inconclusive and their use is discouraged, as they may be interpreted as being coercive or may encourage suicide in some individuals.
+What Does Not Work Tricyclic antidepressants Not recommended; effectiveness has not been demonstrated, and older tricyclic antidepressants are lethal in overdose quantities.
+Designed as an assessment tool, not a prevention tool.
+Studies on effectivenes reducing suicide are inconclusive and their use is discouraged, as they may be interpreted as being coercive or may encourage suicide in some individuals.